AdventHealth Parker: 2017-present

 In late 2017, the Colorado Senate passed a law requiring all hospitals to have their chargemaster on its website by January 1, 2018.
 The Centers for Medicare & Medicaid Services also required all hospitals to do the same by January 1, 2021.
 In early August 2022, Parker Adventist Hospital still had refused to comply.
 To force hospitals to comply the Colorado House of Representatives and Colorado Senate both passed laws forbidding hospitals from collecting debt by reporting patients to collection agencies.

-In late January 2020, Vertix Builders began construction of a four-story, 86,000-square-foot medical office building.
+In late January 2020, Vertix Builders began construction of a four-story, 86000 sqfoot medical office building.
 In late May 2021, the Peak Medical Office Building was completed for $25 million.

 On February 14, 2023, Centura Health announced that it would split up.
 On August 1, Centura Health split up with Parker Adventist Hospital rebranding to AdventHealth Parker.

 By early February 2024, the hospital had 530,000 patients visit the emergency department, it delivered 32,000 babies, and performed 125,000 surgeries.

-On January 7, 2025, there was a groundbreaking for a 186,000-square-foot seven story tower on the hospitals southside for $300 million.
+On January 7, 2025, there was a groundbreaking for a 186000 sqfoot seven story tower on the hospitals southside for $300 million.
 AdventHealth Parker had hired Boulder Associates and SmithGroup to design the tower; and DPR Construction to build it.

 In February, construction was to begin on the tower.

 It will have four operating theatres, with two shelled rooms, sixteen pre-and post-operative rooms, sixty hospital beds, two cardiac catheterization labs, two interventional radiology labs and a sterile processing department.
 The fifth, sixth and seventh floors will be shelled space and will later become patient floors.
 Once the tower is complete at AdventHealth Parker it will be adding 100 jobs to the 1,100 that it already has.

 In early February 2025, nurses at the hospital received training to recognize and support victims of human trafficking, from the Castle Rock, Colorado non-profit organization From Silenced to Saved.

+In early May 2026, AdventHealth Parker purchased 44 acre adjacent to its campus for $16.5 million from Bowey Family Partnership LLLP.